emrebicer/trader/README.md

-    'trade_wealth_percent_sell': 100.0, # The percent of the account balance to be traded while selling `base_currency` 'last_operation_price': -1.0, # Previous trade price, if there is no trade (-1), set to current price 'prevent_loss': True, # If True never sell cheaper }
+    'trade_wealth_percent_sell': 100.0, # The percent of the account balance to be traded while selling `base_currency` 'last_operation_price': -1.0, # Previous trade price, if there is no trade (-1), set to current price 'prevent_loss': True, # If True never sell cheaper 'hook_percent': 1.0 # Hooking is the idea of holding the tx until the given percent of change happens (greedily try to maximize profit)
+}
 ```
 - Lastly, you can use docker to run the bot or you can direcly run with python3.
 Dependencies are **requests** and **rich** for the TUI.
 So make sure you have those packages installed locally and then you can directly run **signal_spot_bot.py**.